epurpur/Intro-to-Version-Control/README.md

 ```

 ### Scenario 2: Track an Existing Remote project with Git
 This is probably more likely how you will be using git in reality.
-Someone, or a group, has probably has written some code that you want to download and use for yourself, make changes to, and develop over time.
+Someone, or a group, has written some code that you want to download and use for yourself, make changes to, and develop over time.

 #### First, fork my repository
 In the top right corner of the screen, click 'fork'.
 You'll make a copy of my <b><i> git intro </i></b> repository for yourself.
 We are doing this so that we are not all pushing changes to my remote repository at once, but instead to your own repository.